by Sasha Alyson

 Aidspeak continues, although Easterly’s blog does not, so I hope he won’t mind if I recycle the term in a slightly different vein, to look at the jargon of the aid industry, and what it means.

-This month’s word is “transformative.”
+Here’s a popular one: “Transformative.”
 If you work in development, you’re well familiar with the word and its variants.
 If not, some examples:

 ► “Melinda has seen first-hand that empowering women and girls can bring transformational improvements in the health and prosperity of families, communities and societies.” –The Gates Foundation.